smokingpun/smokingpun.github.io/_posts/2014-03-11-What-learning-to-code-has-taught-me-about-content-strategy.md

 excerpt: I learn to code because I thought it would make me a better content strategist.
 So far coding has helped me understand how content can travel, how tasks can be automated and how to get along with developers.
 ---

-**I learn to code because I thought it would make me a better content strategist**.
+**I learnt to code because I thought it would make me a better content strategist**.
 So far, this is what learning to code – and that just means HTML, CSS and a bit of Javascript – has taught me about content strategy.

 ###Takeaway points